10 Things Every Man Should Know About Clothing Style

 8 Keep Patterns To A Minimum

-The most basic rule of pattern matching for men is don’t.
-If you are wearing a suit or jacket with stripes, wear a solid shirt and solid tie.
-This will look good one hundred percent of the time.
-If your jacket is plain, wear a patterned tie with a solid shirt or a patterned shirt with a solid tie.
-The gentleman above demonstrates a perfect combination: solid jacket, solid shirt, patterned tie, and pocket square which doesn’t match the tie (see item 6).
-This is also a good time to suggest that you don’t combine more than three colors at a time.
-Again in the example again you see blue, gray, and tan.
-Anything more would look cluttered.
+The golden rule of pattern matching is: don’t overdo it.
+If your suit jacket sports stripes, pair it with a solid shirt and a solid tie—this combo never fails.
+When the jacket is plain, you can introduce a patterned tie with a solid shirt, or a patterned shirt with a solid tie.
+The gentleman in the photo showcases the perfect balance: a solid jacket, solid shirt, patterned tie, and a pocket square that deliberately does not match the tie (see item 6).
+Keep your color palette to three hues at most; the example uses blue, gray, and tan.
+More than that looks cluttered.

 7 Formal Shoes